wix-incubator/wix-code-docs/wix-crm-v2/wix-crm-v2/Labels/guides/labels-intro.md

 ## Terminology

 - **Labels**: Tags that help site collaborators categorize and organzie their contacts.
 Labels can be system-defined or user-defined.
+A contact's assigned labels are available in the contact object under `info.labelKeys`.